Rock Cartwright

-Roderick Rashaun Cartwright (born December 3, 1979) is a former American football running back in the National Football League (NFL).
-He was named Offensive Quality Control coach of the Cleveland Browns in February 2016.
-He was drafted by the Washington Redskins in the seventh round of the 2002 NFL Draft.
-He played college football at Kansas State.
+Roderick Rashaun Cartwright (born December 3, 1979) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Kansas State Wildcats and was selected by the Washington Redskins in the seventh round of the 2002 NFL draft.
 Cartwright was also a member of the Oakland Raiders and San Francisco 49ers.
+He was named offensive quality control coach of the Cleveland Browns in 2016.

 Early years

 Cartwright attended Conroe High School in Conroe, Texas, and lettered in football, track and field, and baseball.
 During his senior year, Cartwright rushed for 2,060 yards and was named a Parade All-American.

 College career

 Cartwright played college football at Kansas State University at the fullback position after transferring from Trinity Valley Community College in Athens, Texas.

 Professional career

 Washington Redskins

-Cartwright was drafted in the seventh round of the 2002 NFL Draft by the Redskins.
+Cartwright was selected in the seventh round of the 2002 NFL draft by the Redskins.
 In 2006, he broke the Redskins' single-season kickoff return yards record with 64 returns for 1,541 yards - a record which had been previously held by Brian Mitchell since 1994.
 He also received his first kickoff return for a touchdown in 2006 against the Dallas Cowboys.
 In 2007, he was ranked second in the NFC in kickoff returns.
 He was released on March 4, 2010.